 The embalmed remains of the dictator left the imposing basilica carved in the rock of the mausoleum.
 The coffin was carried by eight members of Franco’s family including his great-grandson Louis de Bourbon, a distant cousin of the Spanish king Felipe VI and considered by the Legitimists (French royalists) as the claimant to the throne of France.

 The remains of the former military man who ruled Spain for 40 years will then be transferred to the small Mingorrubio cemetery, 15km from Madrid, where the dictator’s wife rests.

 Without him, what will happen to this Valle de los Caídos?
 Will it stop being the place of pilgrimage of the far-right and of Franco’s nostalgics?
 Can it become the real monument of the reconciliation of the country?
 Would such a transformation be desirable?

 Like the rest of the country, historians, politicians and other observers oppose the issue.
 150 meters high, the gigantic cross desired by Franco is not only visible for tens of miles away but it continues to deeply divide society.
 The Valle de los Caídos is an “attack on freedom and democracy”, Carlos Jiménez Villarejo indignantly said in an article published in 2017.

 The former anti-corruption judge, an ephemeral MEP from the Podemos party, believes that no change to this place “with a clear fascist identity” could pay homage to all the fighters of the civil war.

 But it is far from being the first time that the future of Valle de los Caídos is in suspense.
-In 2011, a commission of experts mandated by the Zapatero government recommended to “resignify” the site by adding a permanent exhibition on its history, that of the victims who are buried there and political prisoners who participated in its construction. .
+In 2011, a commission of experts mandated by the Zapatero government recommended to “resignify” the site by adding a permanent exhibition on its history, that of the victims who are buried there and of the political prisoners who participated in its construction.